GLOBAL MARKETS-Fed easing plan spurs risk rally, dollar slips

 By Ellen Freilich

-NEW YORK, Sept 14 The Federal Reserve's aggressive new plan to spark the U.S. economy lit a fire under risk assets on Friday, sending global stocks to a 13-month high and driving the dollar to a more than four-month low against the euro.
+NEW YORK, Sept 14 Risk assets rallied on Friday on the Federal Reserve's aggressive new plan to stimulate the U.S. economy and on progress in tackling the euro zone crisis, pushing global stocks to a 13-month high and driving the euro to a more than four-month high against the dollar.

-Brent crude oil rose to a four-month peak, the S&P 500 neared a five-year high and European shares rose to the highest level in 14 months.
+Brent crude oil gained for a seventh straight session and hit a four-month peak, while European shares notched a 14-month high.
+On Wall Street, stocks started the day higher.

-The Fed on Thursday said it would pump $40 billion into the economy each month until the U.S. jobs market shows a sustained improvement.
-The aggressive action enhanced what was an already upbeat mood in financial markets since the European Central Bank announced plans to cut the borrowing costs of struggling euro zone members.

 In bond markets, yields on 10-year Italian government bonds fell below 5 percent for the first time since late March as the Fed's announcement enhanced the recently improved sentiment toward riskier assets.